Benjamin Netanyahu Said Ilhan Omar And Rashida Tlaib Wanted To ‘Harm Israel’

 Netanyahu reportedly had planned to allow the representatives to enter the country despite their political stances because of his respect for the U.S. Congress, according to Axios.
 As Axios noted, the decision to bar Omar and Tlaib from Israel could spell trouble for the Democratic Party and the future of relations between the United States and Israel.

-In claiming that Omar and Tlaib, who are both Muslim, intended to bring harm to Israel, Netanyahu claimed that the women were there to de-legitimize Israel and to weaken the state.
+In claiming that Omar and Tlaib, who are both Muslim, intended to bring harm to Israel, Netanyahu claimed that the women were there to delegitimize Israel and to weaken the state.
 He said that the representatives had scheduled the trip as a trip to Palestine and had not scheduled any meetings with Israeli officials during their planned trip, which was scheduled for Friday.

 According to Axios, Netanyahu forbade the American lawmakers from entering the country over their support of the BDS movement.